Tyler Meade

 Admissions:

 Nonprofit Work: Tyler is a founding board member of the Ocean Genome Atlas Project (OGAP), a 501(c)(3) nonprofit formed by a group of sailors and scientists to create a genomic atlas of the world’s oceans at single-cell resolution.
 OGAP deploys mobile labs on new, cost-effective platforms, including retrofitted sailboats and even a Mercedes Sprinter van.
-OGAP has explored 15,000 nautical miles in the Pacific and Atlantic, and was named an Ocean Shot Project by the US National Academy of Sciences as part of the UN Ocean Decade initiative.
+OGAP has explored 16,000 nautical miles in the Pacific, Atlantic, and beyond.
+OGAP was named an Ocean Shot Project by the US National Academy of Sciences as part of the UN Ocean Decade initiative.

 Personal: An open water swimmer and member of San Francisco’s Dolphin Club, Tyler is passionate about all things aquatic.
-He has sailed the San Francisco Bay since childhood and logged thousands of ocean miles.
-Tyler splits his time between San Francisco and New York.
+He has sailed the San Francisco Bay since childhood and has logged thousands of ocean miles, including high-latitude sails to Alaska and Greenland.

 Click here for a PDF of Tyler’s bio.